-- 1. TRCA recommends that the province require consistency with the PPS, SWPA and area specific plans in the proposed regulation to ensure we can fulfill our mandate. - 2.
-TRCA recommends that the consideration of use of an OFBPBL be geographically limited to existing designated employment lands with access to full municipal sewer and water services and proximity to 400 series highways and/or other major transportation corridors. - TRCA recommends that where an OFBPBL is to be considered for lands outside of existing designated and serviced employment lands that only employment uses that are agriculturerelated or on-farm diversified uses should be permitted.
-This measure will help to maintain the integrity of rural land uses in the Greenbelt. - 4.
-If our first recommendation is not pursued in full, we recommend to include in the regulation of "prescribed criteria" for an OFBPBL application, the following minimum requirements to demonstrate that public health and safety issues will be addressed: - Municipal drinking water supplies and designated vulnerable areas are protected; - Appropriate considerations are incorporated to development and redevelopment decisions, to ensure new natural hazards from flooding and erosion are not created and existing hazards not aggravated, including review and sign off by the local CA prior to Ministerial endorsement; - Include requirements that no development or site alterations take place within a 30 metre setback from Key Natural Heritage Features and Key Hydrologic Features; and - That sites be pre-screened by a municipality, with approval from the local CA, to ensure the development feasibility of the proposal in relation to the physical characteristics of the site, so that public health, safety and natural hazard technical issues can be addressed appropriately on the site to meet provincial standards. - 5.
-That the future regulation needs to include additional specific details to provide clarity on: - The types of employment uses that are permitted to use this fast-tracked process; and - A shortened, but open and transparent regime of notice and public consultation under the established Planning Act process.
+- 1. The consideration of use of an OFBPBL should be geographically limited to existing designated employment lands with access to full municipal sewer and water services and proximity to 400 series highways and/or other major transportation corridors. - 2.
+The province should require consistency with the PPS, Clean Water Act, and area specific plans in the proposed regulation to ensure the CA mandate for protection from natural hazards is implemented through an OFBPBL application, a process that has been developed over decades of consultation and application of legislation to minimize risk to people, life and property in Ontario. - 3.
+If the recommendation above is not pursued in full, TRCA recommends including in the regulation of "prescribed criteria" for an OFBPBL application, the following minimum requirements to demonstrate that public health and safety issues will be addressed: - Drinking water supplies and designated vulnerable areas are protected; - Appropriate considerations are incorporated to development and redevelopment decisions, to ensure new natural hazards from flooding and erosion are not created and existing hazards not aggravated, including review and sign off by the local CA prior to Ministerial endorsement; - Include requirements that no development or site alterations take place within a 30 metre setback from Key Natural Heritage Features and Key Hydrologic Features; and - That sites be pre-screened by a municipality, with approval from the local CA, to ensure the development feasibility of the proposal in relation to the physical characteristics of the site, so that public health, safety and natural hazard technical issues can be addressed appropriately on the site to meet provincial standards. - 4.
+Where an OFBPBL is to be considered for lands outside of existing designated and serviced employment lands that only employment uses that are agriculture related or on-farm diversified uses should be permitted.
+This measure will help to maintain the integrity of rural and agricultural land uses in the Greenbelt and on the Oak Ridges Moraine. - 5.
+The future regulation needs to include additional specific details to provide clarity on: - The types of employment uses that are permitted to use this fast-tracked process; and - A shortened, but open and transparent regime of notice and public consultation under the established Planning Act process.